LSSTDESC/CCL/README.md

 For free use of the `CLASS` library, the `CLASS` developers require that the `CLASS` paper be cited: CLASS II: Approximation schemes, D. Blas, J. Lesgourgues, T. Tram, arXiv:1104.2933, JCAP 1107 (2011) 034.
 The `CLASS` repository can be found in http://class-code.net.

+The `CAMB` developers have released `CAMB` under the LGPL license with a few additional restrictions.
+Please read their [LICENSE](https://github.com/cmbant/CAMB/blob/master/LICENCE.txt) for more information.

 # Contact